epavanello/fixodev/README.md

 ## Setup

 1. Clone the repository
-2. Install dependencies: `npm install`
+2. Install dependencies: `bun install`
 3. Copy `env.example` to `.env` and fill in the required values
-4. Start the development server: `npm run dev`
+4. Start the development server: `bun run dev`

 ## Architecture

-- Fastify server for webhook handling
+- Bun HTTP server for webhook handling
 - In-memory queue system with disk persistence
 - Docker-based execution for security and isolation
 - OpenAI integration for code analysis and fixes